Fun Serving Ideas for a 4th of July Picnic

 Fair-Style Berry Cones

 Display famous words from the Declaration of Independence on galvanized tubs.
-Coat tubs with white metal primer.
+Coat serving buckets with white metal primer.
 Then paint each tub a different shade of blue.
 (Buy deep blue exterior paint and dilute with white exterior paint to get the two lighter hues).
 Use letter stickers to spell "life," "liberty," and "happiness" on the tubs.
 Fill with ice to hold drinks or frozen treats, or use without ice to hold sparklers for some 4th of July fun.

 Red, White, and Blue Table